gaco79/gcclock-words/README.md

 ## 📐 Configuration

 In Home Assistant click `Edit Dashboard`, then `Add Card` and scroll down to find "Custom: Time In Words".
-The card is in an early stage of development, and so there are no configurations options available yet.

 ### Inspiration